 EPA first issued a Health Advisory Level for PFAS in 2016 at 70 parts per trillion (ppt).
 Because of further research and as EPA determines its regulatory approach, EPA issued a lower Health Advisory Level.

-It’s important to note that these new Health Advisory Levels are below the reliable detection capability of current scientific equipment.
+It’s important to note that these Health Advisory Levels are below the reliable detection capability of current scientific equipment.
 To put this in context, scientists can currently detect PFAS compounds at two ppt.

 Maximum Contaminant Levels are regulated and enforceable, and is a standard established by EPA under the Safe Drinking Water Act.
 It represents an acceptable level of a chemical under specified conditions that ensures the safety of a public drinking water supply.